University of Washington Honors Program

 Founders of Honors Leadership Fund – Distinguished Alum – Anniversary Ambassadors – Advocates

-Bobbe and Jon are among the first official Honors Huskies, though technically Bobbe was first to graduate!
-Bobbe served as Chair of the Honors Program Advisory Board from 2015 – 2019, leading several volunteer initiatives to generate sustained programmatic support.
-Both Bridges continue to lend advice, advocate for expansion to a UW Honors College, and to celebrate with our community at Honors’ annual graduation event.
+Bobbe and Jon are among the first official Honors Huskies, as graduates from the early sixties!
+Former WA Supreme Court Justice, Bobbe Bridge served as Chair of the Honors Program Advisory Board from 2015-2019, leading several volunteer initiatives that increased both scholarship awards for Honors students and sustainable programmatic support.
+Both Bridges continually lend advice, advocate for expansion of our program into to an Honors College, and celebrate with our community at Honors’ annual graduation event.

 photo of Bobbe and John Bridge